Xubuntu/wiki.xubuntu.org/content/website/series.md

 # The small details

 This article series is planned to be published leading to the Xubuntu 16.04 release.
-16.04 is an LTS release, and for many, it\'s the first new release they are going to upgrade to/install.
+16.04 is an LTS release, and for many, it's the first new release they are going to upgrade to/install.
 A lot of things have happened in 2 years; this article series should highlight some new features that the team has included in Xubuntu since 14.04.